Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Stewed rhubarb is a simple and delicious way to prepare rhubarb!
+It is the perfect start to so many amazing rhubarb recipes.
 Try this quick and easy rhubarb recipe with your favorite sweet breakfasts or desserts.

 What is rhubarb?